Katrina Gorry

-Katrina-Lee Gorry (/en/ goh-REE; born 13 August 1992), also known by her nickname Mini, is an Australian professional soccer player who plays as a midfielder for West Ham United in the Women's Super League, whom she captains, and for the Australia national team.
+Katrina-Lee Gorry (/en/ goh-REE; born 13 August 1992), also known by her nickname Mini, is an Australian professional soccer player who plays as a midfielder for the Australia national team.
 Gorry was the 2014 Asia's Footballer of the Year.
 In October 2023, she was nominated for "Hässleholmer of the Year" in the Swedish municipality of Hässleholm where she lived and played, following her World Cup performance.

 Club career

 Gorry played youth football for Mount Gravatt.
 From 2009 to 2012, she played one season each for the Australian first division clubs Melbourne Victory, Adelaide United, and again Melbourne Victory.
 In the summer of 2012, she moved to Canadian W League participant Ottawa Fury, with whom she secured the championship.

-Brisbane Roar, 2012–2020

 Gorry joined the Brisbane Roar ahead of the 2012–13 W-League Season.
 In October 2017, Gorry become the first member of the Roar to sign a multi-year contract, as she signed a two-year deal to remain in Brisbane.